Supporting a Loved One: Partners & Parents

 Talking to someone

-Let her know you’re sorry that she is the one who has to go through this physically
+Let them know you’re sorry that they are the one who has to go through this physically.

-- Check in with her often to see how she’s feeling
+- Check-in with them often to see how they're feeling

-- Do something special for her…flowers, dinners, a gift, a love letter
+- Do something special for them…flowers, dinners, a gift, a love letter

-- Be affectionate, but be prepared for her to not want to be sexual
+- Be affectionate, but be prepared for them to not want to be sexual

-- You may feel rejected, but remember that she may connect sexual intercourse with this situation
+- You may feel rejected, but remember that they may connect sexual intercourse with this situation

 - You can be affectionate without having sex